Testing Lead in School Drinking Water

 - Guidance on how to flush the faucet(s)

 - Written instructions and resources

-Test results for lead in school drinking water are trickling in now and individual school districts are publishing the results of testing on their websites.
+Test results for lead in school drinking water are in now and individual school districts have published results of testing on their websites.

 San Francisco Unified School District (SFUSD) has found lead in drinking water at numerous schools and publishes the results and the action plan for those sites here.

 Oakland Unified School District (OUSD) publishes their results here.

 As alarming and concerning it has been to learn of all of these sources of lead exposure in our schools, once the sources are found, replacing the offending fixtures and plumbing solves the problem.

 If you are concerned about exposure in your home or workplace, some utilities and public health departments offer voucher programs to test your water for lead for free or reduced prices.

 San Francisco Department of Public Health offers inexpensive or FREE testing to residents.